deanna-stover/coursesCNU/2021/idst270fall2021.md

 ## Learning Objectives

 * Gain a basic understanding of the Digital Humanities and Critical Making
-* Improve ability to communicate effectively using digital and analog media
+* Improve ability to communicate effectively using digital and analog media and writing
 * Learn how to adapt to new technologies
 * Enhance critical thinking skills

+According to a study of US employers conducted by the American Association of Colleges and Universities, 93% of the employers surveyed agree that “a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than their undergraduate major.”
+Some of the most highly valued skills include: digital literacy, the ability to analyze and interpret data, creative thinking, and the ability to communicate through writing.
+This course addresses all of these topics, and will provide you with transferable skills to take into the workforce (or graduate school), no matter your major(s) or minor(s)--but do consider the DH minor if you haven't already.

 _____